SrikarWritesCode/Wavy/README.md

 6. **Interacting with Plots**: Use the toolbar above the plot to zoom in, pan, or reset the plot view.
 This allows for detailed examination of specific frequency components.

 ## Appearance

+Here's a mesurement of a Two-way ported LoudSpeaker
 ![AppScreenshot_SpeakerMeasurement](https://github.com/SrikarWritesCode/Wavy/assets/117887199/8d3635c3-d836-4b88-946b-e5783ba0cd67)

+Here's a measurement of me speaking diffrent vowels
 ![AppScreenshot_SpeechFormants](https://github.com/SrikarWritesCode/Wavy/assets/117887199/66da1430-1d6e-4922-834a-8417f47af2d0)